Skip to main content

 • SMO 3: International Standards on Auditing

-The Law of Iraqi Union of Accountants and Auditors No. 185 of 1969 (as amended in 1973) does not specify applicable audit standards.
 However, IUAA, which is a mandatory membership organization for all accountancy professionals in Iraq, requires its members to adhere to the most recent Arabic translations of ISA.
-As of the date of the assessment, this includes ISA 540 (revised), ISRS 4400 and ISA 315 (revised 2019)—2021 IAASB Handbook.
+As of the date of the assessment, this is the 2022 IAASB Handbook.
+This means that, in practice, many auditors in Iraq follow ISA as part of their professional obligations.
+However, the extent of ISA adoption may vary, and some entities might still adhere to national standards developed by the

 Finally, the institute states that it reviews and submits comments to Exposure Drafts issued by the IAASB.